Baleka Mbete: Election to ANC chairmanship

-Deputy President
+Deputy President: 2008–2009

-On 20 September 2008, the African National Congress formally asked President Thabo Mbeki to resign as President of South Africa.
-Mbete, as Speaker of Parliament, accepted Mbeki's resignation on 21 September.
+On 20 September 2008, the ANC announced that it had asked Mbeki to resign as President of South Africa.
+He tendered his resignation to Mbete's office the following day.

 It had been speculated that Mbete would succeed Mbeki as President, which would have made her the first female head of state in South Africa's history; however, the ANC announced that Kgalema Motlanthe, Deputy President of the ANC, would assume that position.
 On 23 September, Mbete was announced by the SABC as the most likely candidate for Deputy President of South Africa following Phumzile Mlambo-Ngcuka's resignation from the position.

 On 25 September 2008, she was appointed by Motlanthe as Deputy President.
-On 10 May 2009, she was replaced as Deputy President by incoming President Jacob Zuma, who elected to appoint Motlanthe as his deputy.